All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Sermorelin is a growth hormone-releasing hormone (GHRH) analog.
 It contains the first 29 amino acids of the naturally occurring GHRH peptide.
 When administered, it signals your pituitary gland to produce and release more growth hormone (GH).

-Growth hormone plays a key role in metabolism, muscle maintenance, sleep quality, and cellular repair.
+Growth hormone matters in metabolism, muscle maintenance, sleep quality, and cellular repair.
 As we age, our natural GH production declines, which can contribute to increased body fat, reduced lean muscle mass, and lower energy levels.
 Sermorelin helps restore more youthful GH output without directly injecting synthetic growth hormone.

 What Is Semaglutide?

 Semaglutide is a GLP-1 receptor agonist originally developed for type 2 diabetes and now widely prescribed for weight management.
-It mimics a natural gut hormone called glucagon-like peptide-1, which tells your brain you are full, slows gastric emptying, and helps regulate insulin secretion.
+It mimics a natural gut hormone called glucagon-like peptide-1, which tells your brain you're full, slows gastric emptying, and helps regulate insulin secretion.

 In clinical trials, semaglutide has helped patients lose significant body weight when combined with lifestyle modifications.
 Brand-name versions include Ozempic and Wegovy. $900-$1,000/mo (brand) $1,300-$1,400/mo (brand)